aykim17/Moving-Circles/README.md

 ## ToDo
 - ~Allow user to change frame size, and have circles adjust~
+- ~Allow user to change background color~
-- Allow user to change background color
+- Allow user to change ball speed